Interview answer drill

 Common pitfalls

-• Using broad catch that hides root cause.
+• Using broad catch blocks that hide the original failure path.

 Still so complicated?